atomx1100/cyberpedia/pld.md

 **film growth and nucleation**
 - why does small lattice mismatch allows epitaxial growth?
 - whats the effect of the deposition rate on the nucleation?
+- what determines whether the atoms are more strongly bounded to the substrate than to each other in growth?
+- whats a thin film, why thin, whats the thickness of thin films?
+- why use a substrate when growing a thin film?

 ### report outline questions
-- explain epitaxial and thin film?
+- explain epitaxial and thin [film](film)?

 ## to understand